GfSE/SpecIF-Pages/Documentation/69_Excel-Specification.md

 ## Enumerations

-In order to assign properties easily there are so called (enumerations) in an extra sheet.
+Enumerated values for properties are defined in an extra sheet named '(Enumerations)':
 ![Excel Enum Sheet](../assets/images/Documentation/Excel_Enum_Sheet.png)

-Specify values for a property in the (Enumerations) sheet.
+Specify the property name in the first row and list the enumerated values below:

 ![Enum Vals](../assets/images/Documentation/Excel_Enum_Sheet_Value.png)

-Once you have entered values in the (enumerations) sheet reuse the values in the main sheet:
+Once you have entered values in the (Enumerations) sheet reuse the values in the main sheet:

 >1.
 Select the cells that you want to contain the lists.
 >2.
 On the ribbon, click  **DATA**  >  **Data Validation**.